youneshenni/test_git_training/document.md

 tableu 8

 i eat 2000kg of potato evry day(because potato is like humain they can talk (°o°)im a potato and i talk)

-i eat 2000kg of potato evry day(because potato is like humain they can talk (°o°)im a potato and i talk)